NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* The aggregated and masked MAF files for seven pancreatic cases in CPTAC-3 do not appear in the Data Portal.
+See below for download instructions.
+    - [This manifest](CPTAC-3_7Cases-WXS-MAFs_GDC-Manifest.txt) can be used to download the files.
+    - To download the raw aggregated MAF files, dbGaP access to CPTAC-3 (phs001287) is required.
+The masked MAF files are open-access.
+    - The seven cases are as follows: C3L-04027, C3L-04080, C3N-02585, C3N-02768, C3N-02971, C3N-03754, and C3N-03839.
+The case the each file is associated with is denoted in the manifest.
 * The RNA-Seq data files for the seven normal pancreatic cases in CPTAC-3 do not appear in the Data Portal.
 See below for download instructions.
     - [This manifest](CPTAC-3_7CasesRNASeq_GDC-Manifest.txt) can be used to download the files.
     - To download the alignments or splice-junction files, dbGaP access to CPTAC-3 (phs001287) is required.
 The other gene expression files are open-access.